SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Round 1 and 2 are usually quite rushed because you're processing large batches of people.
 In the interest of time and simplicity, it makes sense to drop a lot of procedures of debate.
 Explaining these takes quite sometime and can be overwhelming to someone new to debate who's already having a hard time remembering who the "Deputy Leader of Opposition" is supposed to be.
 We dropped POIs and proper OAs.
-A verdict is unnecessary and often misleading to recruits in round 2 because they expect it to decide their entry into the club (no matter how many times
+A verdict is unnecessary and often misleading to recruits in round 2 because they expect it to decide their entry into the club (even after all the times we told them).

 ### Round 3